orges/Petition-Engine/README.md

-*"It should be a platform that allows petitioners to create campaigns, create organizations, follow specific categories, share articles and experiences related to campaigns or organizations and invite members for meetings."*
+*"It should be a platform that allows petitioners to create campaigns, create organizations, follow specific categories, share articles and experiences related to campaigns or organizations and invite members for meetings."* Petition Engine  - Main Functions no:1

 Please see [main functions](https://github.com/orges/Petition-Engine/blob/master/specifications/mainreq.txt) for specifications.